marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The Prime Minister has several powers as outlined in the articles.
+<div style="font-family: monospace; color:#880E4F; padding: 10px">The Prime Minister has several powers as outlined in the articles.
 According to Article 21, the Prime Minister directs the actions of the Government, is responsible for national defence, ensures the implementation of legislation, has power to make regulations, and makes appointments to civil and military posts.
 The Prime Minister may delegate certain powers to Ministers and may deputize for the President of the Republic in certain cases.
 Article 49 allows the Prime Minister to make the Government's programme or a general policy statement an issue of a vote of confidence before the National Assembly.
 The Prime Minister may also ask the Senate to approve a statement of general policy.
-According to Article 20, the Prime Minister, along with the Government, determines and conducts the policy of the Nation and is accountable to Parliament.
-Article 22 states that instruments of the Prime Minister shall be countersigned, where required, by the ministers responsible for their implementation.</div>
+Article 20 states that the Government, under the Prime Minister, determines and conducts the policy of the Nation.
+Finally, Article 22 requires that instruments of the Prime Minister be countersigned by the ministers responsible for their implementation.</div>